-• Tell the caseworker, your lawyer, your relatives and friends, about ICE's Online Detainee Locator System, which will make it easier to find you in case you are moved to a different detention center.
-They can access the locator at at https://locator.ice.gov or they can do an Internet search for "online detainee locator."
+[See Appendix D for a sample letter.]
+Tell the caseworker, your lawyer, your relatives and friends, about ICE's Online Detainee Locator System, which will make it easier to find you in case you are moved to a different detention center.
+They can access the locator at https://locator.ice.gov/odls/homePage.do or they can do an Internet search for "online detainee locator."
 To use the locator, they will need your Alien Registration Number (A#) or the name under which you are detained, along with your place and date of birth.
 Make sure everyone involved in your case has this information.
 What if I think my children are not getting proper care or are being mistreated while in the child welfare system?
 If at any point you think that your children are not getting the services they need while in the the child welfare system, or the child welfare-approved caregiver is either mistreating them or not taking care of them, you should tell your lawyer (if you have one) and the child welfare caseworker.
 If you are not satisfied with the way child welfare responds to your concerns, try to tell the children's lawyer, guardian ad litem, Court-Appointed Special Advocate or the judge.
 Do not hesitate to advocate for your children-that is exactly what any concerned parent would do!

-What Happens in Child Welfare Proceedings?
+CHAPTER 4 What Happens in Child Welfare Proceedings?